Enjoy the best of Milan with expert tips and suggestions from expats living in this vibrant Italian city.

 Eat Like A Local

-Heather Carlson from the Café Carlson blog loves visiting Trattoria Milanese for a true taste of Milanese cuisine: ‘Make sure you go to the one on Via S. Marta (less than 10 min walk from the Duomo).
+Heather Carlson from the blog A Merry Feast loves visiting Trattoria Milanese for a true taste of Milanese cuisine: ‘Make sure you go to the one on Via S. Marta (less than 10 min walk from the Duomo).
 This Old historic restaurant is off the beaten path but still in the centre of the city, with fantastic traditional Milanese food.’

 For great coffee Heather recommends 7’s Gio Bakery Café: ‘Cozy inside, beautiful brioche, panini, great macchiato – straight shot view across the square to the Duomo, friendly service.
 I was drawn to it immediately, and haven’t been disappointed once.
 I also love that they have an Instagram account and post pics of their beautiful food!’